VoronMods/SW/README.md

 To keep my printer ecosystem the same, so I decided to convert my Bear to SW as I did not have integrated lead screws on it anyway.

-I'll add soon conversion manual for Bear MK3S frame to SW w/o enclosure soon.
+I'll add conversion manual for Bear MK3S frame to SW w/o enclosure soon.

 It is not designed for enclosure but can be added with minimum modification.
 Design is almost done, just need to add skirts and electronics panel and one below bed.
 You need: